iwasz/blog2/_posts/2021-06-18-out-of-tree-zephyr-module.md

 }
 ```

 Clearly, a problem with my overlay, but why?
 It seems the Zephyr build system did not see my binding files.
 [As stated here](https://docs.zephyrproject.org/latest/guides/dts/bindings.html?highlight=bindings#where-bindings-are-located) the `module.yml` has to point at the binding files.
-The resolution is to add:
+The solution is to add:

 ```yaml
 settings: